Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

 Andy made his first 301 redirection in March 2021 after which it took about 3 months for it to reflect in the DR and traffic metrics.

-These are the stats of the first aged domain he redirected to his niche website.
+These are the stats of the first expired domain he redirected to his niche website.

 There was a threefold increase in the revenue after this redirection.
 He created an acquisition page and did 301 redirection of all the URLs to this page.